NYOG proudly announces the publication of a new textbook by Dr. Sperling.

 OTITIS MEDIA (EAR INFECTIONS)

 The most common childhood illness, ear infections are painful and can cause permanent hearing loss.
-Often, antibiotics to fight the infection will make the earache go away rapidly, but recurrent infections may need other treatments.
+Often, antibiotics to fight the infection will make the earache go away rapidly, but recurrent infections may need other hearing loss treatments.
 Learn more about the treatment for Ear Infections (Otitis Media)

 One cause of conductive hearing loss is when an abnormal growth surrounds the tiny vibrating bones of the middle ear.
 Hearing loss due to otosclerosis is reversible, in most cases, with a surgical procedure known as a laser stapedotomy.
 Learn more about the treatment for Otosclerosis